Walter Greaves (cyclist): The 1936 record ride

 Records had to be attempted during a single calendar year, but Greaves started his ride five days late because of the delay in delivering his bicycle.
 He rode in one of the hardest winters for years, with snow and ice lying until the end of February.
 He covered 500 mi in the first five days but fell off 19 times, including eight times in a day while riding through snow on high roads.
 A report in the Bradford Telegraph and Argus, written by a reporter who followed him by car, records that Greaves fell twice in the first 10 mi of the day as cars forced him off the road.
 In Leeds, he was blinded by a cloud of steam from a steam-powered vehicle, slipped on tram lines and fell off.
 He got up, cycled out of the city through lying snow and maintained his average 15 mi/h.

 The Telegraph and Argus report was headlined Persistence on a bicycle and began "W.W.
 Greaves, the one-armed Bradford cyclist, is a hero."

 Greaves averaged 120 mi a day by the end of February.
 The snow and ice were replaced by gales, hail and rain but Greaves increased his daily rate to 134 mi.
 It rained through the summer and then turned foggy all November.

 The cycling importer and patron, Ron Kitching, said:

 Walter used to ride over to Harrogate and I asked him how he was managing with all the ice and snow.
 Apparently he just kept riding round and round the streets until they were cleared in order to get the miles in.
 I remember he used to ride with a feeding bottle with milk in it, and eat apples.
 He was a true vegetarian.
 And tough!

 Greaves collided with a car at Yarm in July and an abscess developed as a result.
 Greaves lost two weeks in hospital.
 He rode 160 mi a day while recovering from the operation.
 From 20 September to 8 October he rode 180 mi a day.
 He rode into Hyde Park, London on 13 December and rode laps of the Serpentine to match Nicholson's record.
-He was joined by thousands of other cyclists.
+He was joined by thousands of other cyclists, including the holder of the 1932 record, Albert Arthur Humbles.